zf-labo/zf-storerobbery/README.md

 ### Installation
 - Download ZIP
 - Drag and drop resource in your server
-- Add `ensure zf-dumpster` in server.cfg
+- Add `ensure zf-storerobbery` in server.cfg
 - Make you configs in config.lua
 - Restart the server